coastalgit/flight-plan/framework/GENERATOR.md

 **Result:** Projects created alongside flight-plan-solution/ directory.

-**CRITICAL:** Copy these files into each project to make it STANDALONE:
+**CRITICAL:** Copy these files into `.flight-plan/` to make project STANDALONE:
-- `FLIGHT-PLAN-COMMANDS.md` - Full command execution logic
+- `FLIGHT-PLAN-COMMANDS.md` - Full command execution logic (NO external refs)
-- `FLIGHT-PLAN-PHASES.md` - Phase definitions and standards
+- `FLIGHT-PLAN-PHASES.md` - Phase definitions and standards (NO external refs)
+- `FLIGHT-PLAN-SPECKIT-SETUP.md` - SpecKit setup instructions (NO external refs)

 **IMPORTANT:** PRD and rules are in `docs/` to keep root clean.